 You may also bring your illustration into Adobe Photoshop for added effects, color management, and texture.

 This tutorial shared with you some techniques for using Adobe Illustrator’s powerful set of painting and illustration tools.
 We also covered ways to set up your workspace to achieve the watercolor and marker style illustration.
-I hope you enjoyed my tutorial and have taken way something by reading it.
+I hope you enjoyed my tutorial and have taken away something useful for web design by reading it.
 Here is the final piece.
 Show us your work in the Flickr group pool.

 Download Source Files